29-Chiku-07/Click-Upload/README.md

 # Click-Upload
-An android app which takes pictures and uploads it on firebase database.
+An android application which takes pictures and uploads it on firebase database.